itsme-kristin/WOOF/README.md

 - View your favorite breeds
 - View your favorite dogs
 - Click on a card to see more information about the dog or breed
-- Click on an icon to add more remove from your favorites.
+- Click on an icon to add more remove from your favorites

 </hr>